Jul 28, 2022 6 Min READ

 factory building warehouse

 For example, do you have palletized products that can be stacked one on top of another?
 Or does your inventory come in different shapes and sizes?
 Answering these sorts of questions will help determine the amount of horizontal and vertical space your brand needs.
+Remember that in warehousing, square footage of the space is only one dimension determining how much inventory you can store; because you can store items vertically with well-designed warehouse storage systems, you need to account for the height clearances as well.

 Another important consideration is where your inventory is coming from.
 Are your products being shipped (and received) on pallets?
 Then your warehouse will need to have a loading dock.
 Or maybe your inventory will arrive in large shipping containers?
 If that’s the case, you’ll need to find a warehouse that can accommodate container movement.